 Carry a Zero Waste Kit: Keep a small kit in your car or bag with essentials like a reusable bag, water bottle, coffee cup, metal straw, and cutlery.
 You’ll always be prepared to refuse disposables.

-Support Sustainable Brands: When you do need to buy new, research companies committed to ethical production, recycled materials, and plastic-
+Support Sustainable Brands: When you need to buy new, research companies that support ethical production, use recycled materials, and reduce plastic packaging.

 Example: The Impact of a Reusable Water Bottle

-According to a report by Greenpeace, millions of single-use plastic bottles are sold every minute globally.
-By using just one reusable bottle, a person can save an average of 156 plastic bottles annually.
+According to a report by Greenpeace, millions of single-use plastic bottles are sold every minute worldwide.
+Therefore, by using one reusable bottle, a person can prevent an average of 156 plastic bottles each year.

-This small change, multiplied by many people, creates a massive reduction in plastic pollution and carbon emissions from production.
+This small change, when adopted by many people, creates a major reduction in plastic pollution and carbon emissions from production.

 Your Journey, Your Pace